Tanzania's Regrettable Ag Technology Decision

 Without GMOs, Tanzania’s population will continue to suffer food insecurity, let alone compete in global markets.
 In the country’s rural areas, 75 percent of the population depends on farming.
 Now these smallholder farmers will continue to suffer from droughts and pests such as the fall armyworm—a pair of threats that Tanzania’s GMO research was trying to overcome.

-The government has even halted research into developing a GMO variety of cassava, which is a staple crop in Tanzania and other parts of East Africa.
-Unfortunately, cassavas are vulnerable to the brown-streak virus, which can rip through fields and wipe out a season’s worth of work.
+The government has even halted research into developing a GMO variety de manioc, which is a staple crop in Tanzania and other parts of East Africa.
+Malheureusement, cassavas are vulnerable to the brown-streak virus, which can rip through fields and wipe out a season’s worth of work.
 GMOs offer a potential solutionâbut now Tanzania has forbidden the field trials that give scientists a chance to defeat this terrible problem.

 Bad decisions such as these are what keep Africa so far behind the rest of the world in food production.